GNOME/gtk/docs/reference/gtk/migrating-3to4.md

 using gtk_buildable_get_name() you should replace it with gtk_buildable_get_buildable_id().

+### Adapt to GtkAboutDialog API changes

+GtkAboutDialog now directly derives from GtkWindow, the GtkDialog API can no longer be used on it.

 ## Changes to consider after the switch

 GTK 4 has a number of new features that you may want to take